wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

 = 2.0.0.1b =
-* Tweaked: to force enclosing tags to the unit outputs.
+* Fixed: the warning, Creating default object from empty value.

 = 2 =
 * Changed: to ask user permission to display ads in the settings page and the support rate when the plugin is activated for the first time.